 "Eh," Zim panted, lying just as still as ever, "Zim did not lose."

-"LIES!
+"Lies!
 I mean, eh, yeah.
 That."

 "As soon as I can feel my limbs," he informed the Irken, "you're going to eat dirt."

-The Irken tenants consist of three parts:
+The essential Irken philosophy consist of three parts:

 -loyalty to the Tallest

 In the planet-bound era of Irk, ritual suicide was an integral part of maintaining honor.
 It was the only acceptable response to utter loss, and the only way to redeem oneself after failure.
 Interestingly, this aspect of the culture is manifest today in the suicide watches (also known as the Big Red Buttons) located on every Irken's wrist, regardless of assigned profession.
 The BRB suicide was first brought to galactic awareness during Operation Impending Doom 1, when Invader Chom took out a brigade of Mecrobians just before the infamous Zim's equally infamous botching of the operation.